Heinrich Lummer

 Heinrich Lummer (21 November 1932 – 15 June 2019) was a German politician and member of the Christian Democratic Union (CDU).

 Life

 At the Free University of Berlin, Lummer studied German law and philosophy.
 He became a member of the German political party Christian Democratic Union.
 From 1967 to 1987, he was a member of the Abgeordnetenhaus of Berlin.
 From 1981 to 1986, Lummer was the senator for the Interior and Sports in Berlin.
 From 1987 to 1998 he was a member of the Bundestag.
 He was considered to be a conservative hardliner, an exponent of the right wing of his party, oftentimes even as part of the fringe right.
-Especially later in his life, he subscribed to several far-right conspiracy theories, such as the idea that immigration into Germany was part of a grand pland to destroy the german nation.
+Especially later in his life, he subscribed to several far-right conspiracy theories, such as the idea that immigration into Germany was part of a grand plan to destroy the German nation.
 Lummer was married, had three children and lived in Steglitz-Zehlendorf.